-Visit the many attractions near Southgate Little Fowlers.
-Places of interest include Great Dixter House & Gardens, Sissinghurst Castle Garden, Bewl Water, Pashley Manor Gardens, Scotney Castle, Bedgebury National Pinetum & Forest, Chartwell (Home of Sir Winston Churchill).
+Visit the many attractions near Southgate Little Fowlers Bed and Breakfast – including Sissinghurst Castle Garden, Great Dixter House & Gardens, Bewl Water, Pashley Manor Gardens, Scotney Castle, Bedgebury National Pinetum & Forest, Chartwell (Home of Sir Winston Churchill).

 Places to Visit